 Be assertive but respectful, and don’t be afraid to stand your ground.
 “I really can’t do that,” repeated if necessary, will show that you do have boundaries and that you’re not going to succumb to pressure.

 Saying no can feel uncomfortable and awkward if you’re just starting out, but you don’t need to feel guilty for putting your own needs first.
 Expressing gratitude (“thank you for thinking of me, but…”) and being clear in your communication will ensure your message is received without any bad feelings.

-For more on people-pleasing, boundaries and saying no, I really recommend these lessons on the platform from therapist Gemma:
+For more on people-pleasing, boundaries and saying no, I really recommend these lessons on The Anti-Burnout Club app from therapist Gemma:

 - Conditions of Worth